 Christopher Hood is a shareholder and attorney at Flaherty & Hood, P.A.
-With 18 years of experience in representing greater Minnesota local governments, Chris has concentrated his practice on providing legal and advocacy services in public labor and employment law, land use and annexation law, administrative law, environmental law, real estate law and municipal law.
+With more than 20 years of experience in representing greater Minnesota local governments, Chris has concentrated his practice on providing legal and advocacy services in public labor and employment law, land use and annexation law, administrative law, environmental law, real estate law and municipal law.
 He has been with the firm since 1993.

 In providing legal services, Chris’s philosophy is to represent the best interests of his clients with quality, cost-effective and efficient legal services, which protect the rights of clients and achieve successful outcomes.
 His goal in representation is amicable resolution of disputes where possible, but not at the expense of good judgment, aggressive advocacy and compliance with the law.